Bucknell-Biol364/Project_1_Group_1_2024/Final Folder/README.md

 ## Instructions

+This tutorial will use an Iris data set to teach you how to load, explore, and analyze your data.
+This guided tutorial will walk you through the process, providing you with code examples to modify and run yourself.
+It provides explanations of code and tests to be run.
+Be sure to fill in any empty code chunks and places for your analysis and propmpts.

 ## Objectives
 1. Understand how to classify data (understanding different variable types and its effect on how to use them in analysis).